donajialej/Notes/journal_2021.md

     - Simulating an AP protocol with "data clamp"
         - basically the same as before, ie, loading time and v from a csv file
-    - Analytical solvers for simple step protocols -YEY! at the end of this one there is  single channel simulation
+    - Analytical solvers for simple step protocols
+        - YEY! at the end of this one there is  single channel simulation
     - Fitting to multiple simple step protocols
 - Setting boundaries on model parameters
 - Selecting starting points for an optimisation